OpenEvalProject/evals/manuscripts/elife-65846/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/65846/elife-65846-fig1-v1.jpg)

-**Figure 1.:** 5P. chabaudi AJ parasites.Eight mouse strains are shown (with total sample sizes given in parentheses): WSB/EiJ (30), 129S1/SvImJ (10), NZO/HILtJ (10), C57BL/6 (20), CAST/EiJ (32), NOD/ShiLtJ (15), A/J (15), and PWK/PhJ (22).
+**Figure 1.:** Eight mouse strains are shown (with total sample sizes given in parentheses): WSB/EiJ (30), 129S1/SvImJ (10), NZO/HILtJ (10), C57BL/6 (20), CAST/EiJ (32), NOD/ShiLtJ (15), A/J (15), and PWK/PhJ (22).
 The dataset is a compilation of two experiments (Davis et al., 2021 and Gupta et al. unpublished).
 The lines for WSB/EiJ, 129S1/SvImJ and NZO/HILtJ are jittered as 100% of mice of each strain survived for 15 days.

 ![Figure 2.](https://cdn.elifesciences.org/articles/65846/elife-65846-fig2-v1.jpg)